JeffHing/command-queue/README.md

     ...
 ```

-Directories can be specified using arrays:
+Or arrays:

 ```javascript
 new ShellCommand()
     .path(['./node_modules/.bin', './myScripts])
     ...
 ```
 ### Synchronous Execution

-To run commands synchronously, use the `.sync()` method:
+To specify the commands to run synchronously, use the `.sync()` method:

 ```javascript
 new ShellCommand()